makrai/notes/acheampong21-Transformer-emotion-review.md

 * XLNet significantly outperforms other BERT variants in related NLP tasks
 * a robust semi-supervised learning architecture could be efficient for an in-depth exploration of this available data [107]
-  * 107. A. Hussain and E. Cambria,
+  * 107 A Hussain and E Cambria,
     Semi-supervised learning for big social data analysis Neurocomputing, vol. 275, pp. 1662–1673, 2018
 * GPT possesses lexical robustness and is SOTA in related tasks